Skip to main content

 Triggers

-When this alert is shown, it is due to a wrong configuration on network equipment (typically a firewall or a device performing NAT) that is supposed to let the Meraki device connect to the internet.
+This is due to a wrong configuration on network equipment (typically a firewall or a device performing NAT) that is supposed to let the Meraki device connect to the internet.
+This alert may also be phrased as "The Cisco Meraki Cloud is having difficulty communicating with this device".

 Troubleshooting Steps

-To isolate and potentially remedy these issues and alerts please try the following:
+To isolate and potentially remedy these issues and alerts, try the following:

 1. Move your Meraki device to a different network segment where other devices are working and then analyze the difference in the path to the internet.